pingidentity/pingdirectory-go-client/configurationapi/docs/AddUsernamePasswordAzureAuthenticationMethodRequest.md

 NewAddUsernamePasswordAzureAuthenticationMethodRequestWithDefaults instantiates a new AddUsernamePasswordAzureAuthenticationMethodRequest object
 This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

-### GetMethodName

-`func (o *AddUsernamePasswordAzureAuthenticationMethodRequest) GetMethodName() string`

-GetMethodName returns the MethodName field if non-nil, zero value otherwise.

-### GetMethodNameOk

-`func (o *AddUsernamePasswordAzureAuthenticationMethodRequest) GetMethodNameOk() (*string, bool)`

-GetMethodNameOk returns a tuple with the MethodName field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetMethodName

-`func (o *AddUsernamePasswordAzureAuthenticationMethodRequest) SetMethodName(v string)`

-SetMethodName sets MethodName field to given value.

 ### GetSchemas